bergstr11/three.cpp/README.md

-# Three/cpp
+# Three::pp
-yet another C++ port of Three.js, based on Three.js r86+ and a few of the Qt framework's OpenGL classes
+another C++ port of Three.js, based on Three.js r86+ and a few of the Qt framework's OpenGL classes

 May be used standalone (limited work required to remove the dependency on Qt's QOpenGLFunctions), or through the extensive QML (aka QtQuick) integration.

 Currently in beta state.
-A number of examples demonstrate the functionality.
-Currently buildable under Linux/gcc 7.3 and sometimes under Android.
+Some examples demonstrate the functionality.
+Buildable under Linux/gcc 7.3 and sometimes under Android.
 Windows available soon.

 Contributors welcome